rebels2638/ScoutingApp2023/README.md

-# Scouting App 2022 Edition
+# Scouting App 2023 Edition
-Team 2638's Scouting App for the year 2022!
+Team 2638's Scouting App for the year 2023 (Charged Up)!
-New and improved!
-A Scouting App so shiny if you look at it for too long it'll stare into your soul.
-We now have custom themes available!
-Light, dark, and a funky fresh green theme available in the About page.

 If you have any suggestions or improvements you would like to see in the app, please make an issue in the Github Issues section!